dcreutz/SQM-Data-Retriever/README.md

 # SQM Data Retriever

-Open-source server-side backend for retrieving data from Unihedron Sky Quality Meter data files and attaching attributes such as sun and moon position information, linear regression analysis and image files.
+Open-source server-side backend for managing data collected by Unihedron Sky Quality Meters and attaching attributes such as sun and moon position information, linear regression analysis and image files.

 Works with files in the 'International Dark Sky Association (IDA) NSBM Community Standards for Reporting Skyglow Observations' [format](https://darksky.org/app/uploads/bsk-pdf-manager/47_SKYGLOW_DEFINITIONS.PDF) and files in the format output by the Unihedron software feature 'sun-moon-mw-clouds'.

-Designed as the backend for the [SQM Visualizer](https://github.com/dcreutz/SQM-Visualizer), it provides a full API (see [src/sqm_responder.php](src/sqm_responder.php) for information) and is designed to be (relatively) easily extensible (see [src/sqm_data_attributes.php](src/sqm_data_attributes.php) and its subclasses for information).
+Designed as the backend for the [SQM Visualizer](https://github.com/dcreutz/SQM-Visualizer), it provides a full API (see [src/sqm_responder.php](src/sqm_responder.php) for information) and is designed to be (relatively) easily extensible (see [src/sqm_data_attributes.php](src/sqm_data_attributes.php) and its subclasses, e.g. [srx/sqm_data_attributes_computer.php](src/sqm_data_attributes_computers.php), for details).

 The SQM Data Retriever software is free and open-source, provided as-is and licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
 The sofware was designed and developed by Darren Creutz.